iqdecay/SemanticComparison/README.md

+## WIP : I'm currently working on adapting the work made for the company
+## to a more general usage.
+The README is therefore not entirely up-to-date.
 These files were developped by Victor Nepveu [nepveu.victor@imt-atlantique.net] for Xelya.

 They implement Word2Vec algorithms, and especially apply it to support tickets, numerous at Xelya.
 The point is, for a given ticket, to find the closest ticket that has already been